andersparslov/bert-for-memes/README.md

 bert-for-memes
 ==============================

-The point of this project is to predict humor given the text from memes.
+The goal of this project is to take as input the text of a meme, and predict the degree of humour.
+The labels are ordinal-categorical, i.e. the degree of humour is encoded as 0 -> not funny, 1 -> funny, 2 ->very funny and 3 -> hilarious.
+We use the pretrained transformer based model to take the tokenized text as input and convert this to a latent space representation in which the degree of humor is discernible.
+We use an extra sequence classification layer when finetuning.

 The data is sourced from the Memotion dataset (https://www.kaggle.com/williamscott701/memotion-dataset-7k), we finetune an uncased distilbert model  (https://huggingface.co/distilbert-base-uncased) to the data.
+Distilbert is smaller version of BERT which has around half as many parameters but can achieve nearly the same performance on many downstream tasks.
+Uncased means that we don't discern between "Uncased" and "uncased".

 Project Organization
 ------------